 The following list is a great place to get started if you aren’t sure which HDR display is right for you.

 The best HDR monitors at a glance:

-- Best HDR monitor for gaming: Acer Predator X27
+- The best HDR monitor for gaming: Acer Predator X27

-- Best HDR monitor for Mac: Pro Display XDR
+- The best HDR monitor for Mac: Pro Display XDR

 Why you should buy this: BenQ’s HDR monitor has something for everyone, including Ultra HD and a 100Hz refresh rate.

 Who’s it for: Just about everyone, though gamers may want something a little more tailored to their needs.

 It’s rare to find a monitor that ticks all the boxes for almost any user, let alone one that does that and has an affordable price.
 In BenQ’s EX3501R, we may have found such a unicorn.
 At 35 inches of beautifully-curved VA paneling, with an ultrawide resolution of 3,440 x 1,440, it is simply stunning.
 It’s fast and responsive, too, supporting a 100Hz refresh rate and a 4-millisecond response time.